Published June 17, 2014

 Stop putting so much pressure on another person to make you happy.
 It is in this cycle, in this never-ending need of approval, that we try to resolve past trauma and recreate our path from behind.
 Jealousy is a stress response.
 Manage your anxiety and the jealousy may dissipate, honor old wounds and sow those seeds within, my little song birds!

 Work On The Relationship

 After you have established the error in your jealous claims, and we’re not actually dating a narcissistic sociopath (to which, gas lighting is an exception), put more effort into showing how much you care for the other person.
+Understand them.
 Active listening, validation, empathy- wash, rinse, repeat.
 If the relationship is rocky, jealousy is not only more imminent, but becomes a greater threat.

 “At the center of your being

 ― Lao Tzu

 Jealousy is the symptom, not the problem.
 Discover the roots of your jealousy, uproot them and grasp new soil.
 We are capable of bloom.